-12.2 Subtask 12.2 - ABIS Go-Live Summary Report
+13.1.2 NLRS Go-Live Summary Report

-Contractor must produce an ABIS Go-Live summary report that includes:
+Contractor must produce an NLRS Go-Live summary report that includes:

 - a.
 The Production cutover process to Go-Live that occurred, identifying modifications made from the Production Cutover Plan, - b.
 An evaluation of the cutover process, identifying which processes were successful as planned versus which processes were problematic, - c.
-Problems and anomalies encountered and subsequently resolved during the cutover process, detailing the activities (including time, place and personnel) involved in identifying, communicating, troubleshoot and resolving these matters, and d.
-Remaining problems, Deficiencies by Severity Level, issues, and risks along with plans for their resolution, and the anticipated timetable for resolution.
-If Deficiencies are identified, Contractor may be required at, County Project Manager's sole discretion, to repeat all of this Task 12 (Solution Go-Live), to ensure successful cutover and Final Acceptance.
-Certification and County's Final Acceptance [refer to Subtask 13.3 (Final Acceptance Criteria and Verification) below] will be withheld until all Severity Level 1 and Severity Level 2 (refer to Paragraph 13.1.3 below) issues are resolved to County's satisfaction.
+Problems and anomalies encountered and subsequently resolved during the cutover process, detailing the activities (including time, place, and personnel) involved in identifying, communicating, troubleshooting, and resolving these matters, and - d.
+Remaining problems, Deficiencies by severity level, issues, and risks, along with plans for their resolution and the anticipated timetable for resolution.
+If Deficiencies are identified, Contractor may be required, at County Project Manager's sole discretion, to repeat all of Task 13 to ensure successful cutover and Final Acceptance.
+Certification and the County's Final Acceptance [refer to Subtask 13.4 (Subtask 13.4 Final Acceptance Criteria and Verification) below] will be withheld until all Severity Level 1 and Severity Level 2 (refer to Paragraph 13.2.3 below) issues are resolved to the County's satisfaction.

-Deliverable 12 - ABIS Go-Live Completed
+Deliverable 13.1 - NLRS Go-Live Completed

-Cutover to Production process and Go-Live occurs, and Contractor provides the ABIS Go-Live Summary Report for County Project Manager's approval.
+Cutover to Production process and Go-Live occurs, and Contractor provides the NLRS Go-Live Summary Report for County Project Manager's approval.